Kamo shrines: History

-The lower shrine is that of a kami mother; and the upper shrine is that of her kami offspring.
+The lower shrine is that of a kami mother; and the upper shrine is that of her kami offspring (mikogami).
 The head priests of both have the same title, Kamo-no-Agata-no Nushi.
 In agata-no-nushi titles, the appended noun is typically a place name; but in a Taihō ritsuryō consolidation, the Kamo mirror the Yamato clan's amalgamating conventions in merging the area, its name, its sacred centers and its kami within a single nominative identifier.

 Kamigamo Shrine

 From 1871 through 1946, the Kamigamo Shrine was officially designated one of the Kanpei-taisha (官幣大社), meaning that it stood in the first rank of government supported shrines.

 It is famous for its haiden (worship hall), rebuilt in 1628-1629 (Kan'ei 6).
 A number of priests' residences are situated on its grounds, and one, the Nishimura House, is open to the public.

 Shimogamo Shrine

 The Shimogamo Shrine was officially designated Kanpei-taisha in 1871.

 Shimogamo Shrine is believed to be 100 years older than Kamigamo Shrine, dating back to the 6th century.

 A shrine structure was erected in 678 during the reign of the Emperor Tenmu, and this became the principal building during the reign or of the Emperor Kanmu when he transferred the capital from Heijō-kyō, and Nagaoka-kyō to Heian-kyō.